cotes2020/jekyll-theme-chirpy/_posts/00Basic/draft.md

 a subjective measurement of the time and effort needed to perform operations. low work factor, the rate at which keys can be tested is high, meaning that larger keyspaces are needed.
 Work factor also plays a role in protecting systems such as password hashes, where having a higher work factor can be part of the security mechanism.
 Use of Algorithms/Protocols with Transport Encryption The movement of data across networks is referred to as transport.
 Encrypting transport mechanisms is one of the key elements in protecting data in motion.
-Data can be en- crypted independent of the transport mechanism, and then passed over open channels, or the channel itself can be encrypted.
+Data can be en- encrypted independent of the transport mechanism, and then passed over open channels, or the channel itself can be encrypted.
 HTTPS
 Most web activity occurs using the Hypertext Transfer Protocol (HTTP), but this plain- text protocol is prone to interception.
 HTTPS uses the Secure Sockets Layer (SSL) or Transport Layer Security (TLS) to secure the channel before the transfer of information.
 HTTPS uses the standard TCP port 443 for TCP/IP communications rather than the standard port 80 used for HTTP.
 Early HTTPS implementations made use of the 40-bit RC4 encryption algorithm, but with the relaxation of export restrictions, most imple- mentations now use 128-bit encryption.
 The appropriate set of algorithms is chosen from cipher suites during the SSL/TLS protocol negotiation.
 SSL